stainless-api/stl-api/docs/docs/cli.md

 ## Installation

-`stainless` is paired with a CLI in order to generate metadata and schema used to implement `stl.types` and the Typescript client.
+`stainless` is paired with a CLI in order to generate metadata and schema used to implement `stl.types`, `stl.codegenSchema`, and the Typescript client.
 To get started, install the CLI:

 ```bash
 npm i --save 'stainless-api/stl-api#cli-0.0.2'